skylight-hq/skylight.digital/_policies/open_source.md

 Active involvement from the open source community is integral to the success of open source code.
 Skylight will be an active contributor to FOSS projects that it or its clients utilize.

 Code written entirely by Skylight staff will be dedicated to the public domain.
-In addition, any contracts Skylight enters into, where others will develop software on Skylight’s behalf, will ensure that all results are dedicated to the public domain to the greatest extent practicable.
-In general, all discussion in this document about the licensing of work of Skylight’s contractors means that Skylight’s will aim to ensure that their contracts guarantee those terms.
+In addition, any contracts Skylight enters into, where others will develop software on Skylight's behalf, will ensure that all results are dedicated to the public domain to the greatest extent practicable.
+In general, all discussion in this document about the licensing of work of Skylight's contractors means that Skylight's will aim to ensure that their contracts guarantee those terms.

 Skylight encourages contributions to its open source projects, whether it be code, commentary, bug reports, feature requests, or overall strategic direction.